cognitedata/inso-bootstrap-cli/README.md

 - Groups
 - Scopes
   - Data Sets
-  - Raw DBs
+  - RAW DBs

-DAY1 activities are initial setup and configurations before a system can be used.
+**DAY1** activities are initial setup and configurations before a system can be used.
-Followed by DAY2 activities which are the operational use of the system and scaling.
+Followed by **DAY2** activities which are the operational use of the system and scaling.

-Cognite provides support for a list of DAY1 activities, to enable governance best-practices from the start, such as:
+Cognite provides support for a list of **DAY1** activities, to enable governance best-practices from the start, such as:

 * **Secure access management** to control access for users, apps and services to the various types of resources (data sets, assets, files, events, time series, etc.) in CDF
 * **Data Sets** to document and track data lineage